Tomatokeftes/thyra/README.md

 ---

-**thyra** - Bridging traditional MSI formats with modern spatial omics workflows 🔬✨
+**Thyra** - Your portal from traditional MSI formats to modern spatial omics workflows 🔬✨